cloned2k16/LocalAddrBook/README.md

 ### Installation
 * On Windows
-1. build_all
+1. build_all.bat
-1. start
+1. start.bat
-1. testE2E
+1. testE2E.bat

 * On @nix
 1. npm install